The usual preamble

 noise_complaints[:3]

-, you'll see that this worked, and it only contains complaints with the right complaint type.
+If you look at noise_complaints, you'll see that this worked, and it only contains complaints with the right complaint type.
 But how does this work?
 Let's deconstruct it into two pieces

 complaints['Complaint Type'] == "Noise - Street/Sidewalk"

-.
+This is a big array of Trues and Falses, one for each row in our dataframe.
+When we index our dataframe with this array, we get just the rows where our boolean array evaluated to True.
 It's important to note that for row filtering by a boolean array the length of our dataframe's index must be the same length as the boolean array used for filtering.

-You can also combine more than one condition with the &
+You can also combine more than one condition with the & operator like this:

 is_noise = complaints['Complaint Type'] == "Noise - Street/Sidewalk"